How To Remortgage To Release Equity

 Author: Pete Mugleston

-If you need access to cash, perhaps for home improvements or other large expenses, remortgaging to release equity from your property can be a good option.
+If you need access to cash for home improvements or other large expenses, remortgaging to release equity from your property can be a good option.

-We’ll tell you exactly how you can release equity, what you can use the funds for and how you can use our remortgaging calculator to work out how much equity you might be able to release.
+We’ll tell you exactly how to release equity, what you can use the funds for, and how to use our remortgaging calculator to calculate how much equity you might be able to release.

 Can you remortgage your home to release equity?

-Yes, if you have enough equity in your property you can release some of it when you remortgage.
-As with any mortgage, it does depend on meeting a lender’s affordability and eligibility criteria, but for many people it’s a great option for freeing up cash for projects like home renovations, replacing a car, debt consolidation or school fees.
+If you have enough equity in your property, you can release some of it when you remortgage.
+As with any mortgage, this depends on meeting a lender’s affordability and eligibility criteria, but for many people, it’s a great option for freeing up cash for projects like home renovations, replacing a car, debt consolidation, or school fees.

 How does it work?

 Remortgaging to release equity is different from a straight equity release mortgage.
-Remortgaging is simply switching your mortgage for a new one with a larger loan amount, meaning that when you pay off the original mortgage you have cash leftover.
-Depending on your existing mortgage terms you may have to factor in additional costs and early exit fees.
+Remortgaging is simply switching your mortgage for a new one with a larger loan amount, meaning that when you pay off the original mortgage, you have cash left over.
+Depending on your existing mortgage terms, you may have to factor in costs and early exit fees.

 How to remortgage to release equity

 We recommend using a mortgage broker who specialises in arranging remortgages with equity release.
-This will boost your chances of saving time and money in the long run as well as ensure you secure the best deal.
+This will increase your chances of saving time and money in the long run and ensure you secure the best deal.

 • Work out how much equity you want to release and why